AlexanderC/ethereum-transaction-stream/README.md

       .configure('network', EthTS.EtherscanConfig.ROPSTEN)

-      // Include internal txs (e.g. proxy value to another address) .configure('includeInternal', true);
+      // Include internal txs (e.g. proxy value to another address)
+      // Default: false
+      .configure('includeInternal', true)

+      // Include logs (e.g. token minting)
+      // Important: this is currently available for EtherscanHTTP only
+      // Default: false
+      .configure('includeLogs', true);

   // Creates a new stream.
-  // Note that "startblock" and "endblock" options are only available for "EtherscanHTTP" provider.
+  // Note that "startblock", "endblock", "ERC20TokenAddress" and "mintOnly" options
+  // are only available for "EtherscanHTTP" provider.
+By including "ERC20TokenAddress"
+  // there will be included transactions for ERC20 token only and enabling "mintOnly"
+  // option will result in leaving only token minting events.
+  // Important: "ERC20TokenAddress" and "mintOnly" options are available only when "includeLogs" enabled
-  // Important: the result will INCLUDE transactions from the "startblock" const stream = await ets.stream('0x4a1eade6b3780b50582344c162a547d04e4e8e4a'/*, startblock, endblock*/);
+  // Important: the result will INCLUDE transactions from the "startblock" const stream = await ets.stream(
+    '0x4a1eade6b3780b50582344c162a547d04e4e8e4a'
+    /*, startblock, endblock, ERC20TokenAddress, mintOnly */
+  );

   console.log('in use:', ets.streamInUse); // false